 - Grease boost option: Baking soda can help with scrubbing certain domestic surfaces when used correctly

 However, homemade products are not appropriate where documented infection-control standards, COSHH controls, or CQC expectations apply.
 They may also be unsuitable for sensitive surfaces.
+Strong COSHH risk assessments in care homesalso help managers evaluate which cleaning chemicals are appropriate for different surfaces, tasks, and risk levels while ensuring staff follow safe handling and dilution procedures.

 Avoid vinegar-based cleaners on natural stone such as marble or limestone, as they can cause permanent etching.